melontini/bootloader-unlock-wall-of-shame/README.md

 ## Proceed with caution!

+Reminder that no matter how nice a company is, you should not trust them unless their unlock process is 100% offline.

 ### 1. Realme (CN)
 Seeing how easily Realme dropped the ball on their global users, I personally would be worried about their future plans.